Good Mourning (album): Composition

+Good Mourning has been described as a punk rock, pop-punk, and hardcore punk record, with a focus on aggression.

 Discussing the title, Skiba said he was having breakfast near the studio, and his waiter said "'good morning' to me and it's just kinda like the double meaning/spelling kinda registered and I just called everyone and I was like, 'How about Good Mourning with a U?' and everybody liked it equally as much so we used it."
 He said the Ramones and the Damned served as big influences on the album.
 "We've Had Enough" features backing vocals from Keith Morris of Circle Jerks.

 Release

 On January 23, 2003, the album's title was revealed as Good Mourning.
 On February 11, Good Mourning was announced for release in three months' time; alongside this, the album's track listing was posted online.
 On March 18, the album's artwork was revealed.
 Between April and June 2003, the band toured across the US and Canada, with One Man Army, Pretty Girls Make Graves, and Avoid One Thing.
 Good Mourning was made available for streaming on May 1, 2003, before being released through Vagrant Records on May 13.
 The UK version of the album included two bonus tracks: "Dead End Road" and "Old School Reasons".
 Also on May 13, the band appeared on Late Night with Conan O'Brien.
 "We've Had Enough" was released to radio on May 20; the song's music video was posted on MTV's website nine days later.
 In August and September, the band toured Europe as part of the Reconstruction Festival, and appeared at the Terremoto Festival.
 Following this, the band went on a tour of the UK with Hot Water Music.
 Between October and December, the band went on the Vagrant Tour 2003, which featured several acts on the label.
 The stint included appearances on IMX and Late Show with David Letterman.
 In February 2004, the band went on an Australian tour with Thrice and Hot Water Music.
 In March and April, the band toured the West Coast as part of the Punkvoter.